 Current Klon Production Status

 The maker of the Klon Overdrive discontinued the pedal in 2009 and announced a new successor to the Klon some time in 2010.
-However, 2010 has come and gone with no mention of the Klon’s successor on www.klon-siberia.com.
-All we have is this video and a constant reminder that it’s coming soon.
+Several years came and went with no mention of the Klon’s successor on www.klon-siberia.com.
+All we had was this video and a constant reminder that it’s coming soon.

 Klon Clones (aka “Klones”)